-Associate of Science in Nursing (Accredited by Accreditation Commission for Education in Nursing)
+Associate of Science in Nursing Accredited by the Accreditation Commission for Education in Nursing and Missouri State Board of Nursing

-Southwest Baptist University in joint sponsorship with Mercy Hospital, Springfield offers a 2-year nursing program leading to the Associate of Science in Nursing (ASN) degree.
-Graduates of the ASN program meet the requirements to sit for the licensure examination to become registered nurses (NCLEX-RN).
+Southwest Baptist University (SBU) in joint sponsorship with Mercy Hospital-Springfield offers a 2-year nursing program leading to the Associate of Science in Nursing degree (ASN).
+Graduates of the ASN program meet the requirements to sit for the National licensure examination (NCLEX-RN) for registered professional nurses (RN).
 Graduation from this program does not guarantee licensure as an RN.
-This program is offered at Southwest Baptist University-Springfield.
-The graduate of the ASN program enters the health care environment as a nurse generalist prepared to practice in settings where policies and procedures are established and guidance is available.
-The graduate is prepared to care for individual clients within the context of their families and communities.
-Graduates have experience in providing care for clients across the life span and health continuum.
-Students may progress from the ASN program to the BSN program.
+This program is offered at the SBU- Springfield Campus.
+A graduate of the ASN program enters the health care environment as a nurse generalist, prepared to practice in settings where policies and procedures are established and guidance is available.
+Graduates will have experience caring for individual clients across the lifespan, within the context of their families and communities, in settings across the health care continuum.
+Students may progress from the ASN to BSN program, or may be concurrently enrolled.